alkanoidev/journalismus-cli/README.md

 > Capture thoughts effortlessly in the command line.

 ### Roadmap:
+- store in markdown
+- glamour
-- sqlite database
+- custom dir
 - config
-    - daily mood
+    - mood rating
+    - insert date in the top of entry